Mehar-Nafis/Ansible_GCP_OpenText/Lab6_Working with Ansible Functions.md

 1. Create and edit `blklab.yml` in the same `labs` directory

     ```sh
-    vi blklab.yml
+    sudo vi blklab.yml
     ```

-2. **Enter the contents of the file, as shown below.
+2. Enter the contents of the file, as shown below.
 Notice that the `web_package` variable is an invalid package.
-Due to the invalid package in a block, tasks under rescue will run**
+Due to the invalid package in a block, tasks under rescue will run

     ```yaml
     ---
     - hosts: all
       become: yes
-      user: ec2-user
       connection: ssh
       gather_facts: no
       tasks:
         - block:
             - name: Install {{ web_package }} package
-              yum:
+              apt:
                 name: "{{ web_package }}"
                 state: latest
           rescue:
             - name: Install {{ db_package }} package
-              yum:
+              apt:
                 name: "{{ db_package }}"
                 state: latest
           always: